 It is necessary to validate and massage data before importing it in Oracle Cloud Receivables.

-Massaging: Oracle cloud accepts this billing data in a specified manner.
-It is very important to validate and add additional information if it is not there before moving it in Receivables Interface tables.
-Common data elements can be grouped and imported as a single invoice in Receivables per business requirement. e.g., record lines having the same customer, transaction date, currency can be grouped as a single invoice having multiple lines of different SKUs, Revenue Recognition date etc. These lines can also be grouped by SKU, Revenue Recognition dates etc.
+- Massaging: Oracle cloud accepts this billing data in a specified manner.
+It is essential to validate and add additional information if it is not there before moving it to the Receivables Interface tables.
+Common data elements can be grouped and imported as a single invoice in Receivables per business requirement. e.g., record lines with the same customer, transaction date, and currency can be grouped as a single invoice with multiple lines of different SKUs, Revenue Recognition date, etc. These lines can also be grouped by SKU, Revenue Recognition dates, etc.

-Data Validations and Mapping: Source system data must be validated before importing it in Receivables, like Customer, Items (SKUs), Sales Rep etc. It should be validated with Receivable master data.
-If the same is not available, then it can be treated as new and created.
+Data Validations and Mapping: Source system data must be validated before importing it in Receivables, like Customers, Items (SKUs), Sales Reps, etc. It should be validated with Receivable master data.
+If the same is unavailable, it can be treated as new and created.
 The need to map this data as per the business rule with Oracle Receivables specifications like customer classification mapped as Receivable Transaction Type, or billing Source mapped as Receivable Transaction source or source system SKU mapped with Receivables SKUs.

-Data Storage: It is necessary to have a staging table to perform the above-mentioned data massaging & validations.
-This table can be a part of any on-demand cloud computing platform like Amazon Web Services or a business owned server.
+- Data Storage: It is necessary to have a staging table to perform the data mentioned above massaging & validations.
+This table can be a part of any on-demand cloud computing platform like Amazon Web Services or a business-owned server.